 You must deactivate Enhanced Measurement if you generated your own Data Stream in GA4 rather than allowing MonsterInsights to do so for you.
 To do it, click on your data stream under Admin » Data Streams:

-A message will appear after you flip the switch, asking whether you’re sure you want to turn it off.
+A message will appear after you flip the switch, asking whether you want to turn it off.
 Then select Off.

-Check to see if enhanced measurement is turned on.
-Leaving on MonsterInsights’ extensive custom-enhanced tracking can actually produce distorted, inaccurate data.
+Check to see if enhanced Measurement is turned on.
+Leaving on MonsterInsights’ extensive custom-enhanced tracking can produce distorted, inaccurate data.